Watts-Lab/task-mapping/tasks/summaries/Wason's Selection Task-writeup.md

 4. 7 (front), D (back)

 ## 2. Goal Directives
 The goal is to identify which cards, if turned over, would allow the participant to determine if the conditional sentence is true or false.
-Participants make the selection by clicking on the appopriate cards on the interface.
+Participants make the selection by clicking on the appropriate cards on the interface.

 Consider the example above: "If there is a D on one side of any card, then there is a 3 on its other side."